Saturday, February 28, 2009

 Its really sad how many bands slipped through the cracks in the early '80s, it was a time when punk ruled still, and new wave was just coming up, and for bands who played a hybrid of the two somehow just were overlooked.
 Action Now were one of those bands.
 This record is loaded with great little powerpop / mod gems .

-After Action Now bit the dust, Pierce went on to form a somewhat more successful group in the Pandoras and also went on to die young tragically of a brain aneurysm in 1991.
+After Action Now broke up, Pierce went on to form a somewhat more successful group The Pandoras.
+Sadly she passed away far to young of a brain aneurysm in 1991.

 .